HKyatham/ROS2_Based_Control_System_for_-Managing_Three_Thermostats/README.md

 + Default value: 30 (representing a target temperature of 30°C)

 1. Store these parameters in FILE-ALT config/params.yaml (create FILE-ALT params.yaml )
-2. Edit FILE-ALT rwa2.launch.py : Get the path to the parameter file.
+2. Edit FILE rwa2.launch.py : Get the path to the parameter file.
 Pass the path to the node object.
 3. In your program, declare, retrieve, and store these parameters.
 4. Check everything is working with TERMINAL ros2 launch You can either modify your program to display the parameter values or use TERMINAL ros2 param get (recommended)